-Adult Stem Cells: Facts, Research, and Potential Medical Uses
+Adult or Somatic Stem Cells: Facts and Potential Medical Uses

 What Are Adult Stem Cells?

 Adult stem cells are unspecialized but very important cells that are found at various sites in our body.
 Most of our cells are specialized and have specific characteristics to help them do their jobs.
 They are generally unable to divide.
 Stem cells divide repeatedly to produce the specialized cells that our body needs in order to repair minor injuries.

 Adult stem cells have been found in many places in the body.
 For example, they've been discovered in the bone marrow, heart, brain, muscles, teeth, and gastrointestinal tract.
 The list of locations is growing as scientists do more research.
 Despite their name, the cells are present in both adults and children.
 Some researchers prefer to call them somatic stem cells.

 Scientists are very excited by the potential benefits of adult or somatic stem cells.
 It may be possible to stimulate them to become more numerous and more active.
 It may also be possible to trigger them to produce specific target cells.
 In the future, the stem cells may be useful in the treatment of major problems in the body.